ziyi-zhou/ziyi-zhou.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a Ph.D. student in School of Electrical and Computer Engineering, Georgia Institute of Technology, specializing in Robotics.
-I'm working with Dr. Ye Zhao at the Laboratory for Intelligent Decision and Autonomous Robots (LIDAR).
+I'm a Ph.D. student in School of [Electrical and Computer Engineering](https://www.ece.gatech.edu/), Georgia Tech, specializing in Robotics.
+I'm advised by Dr. [Ye Zhao](https://www.me.gatech.edu/faculty/zhao) at the [Laboratory for Intelligent Decision and Autonomous Robots (LIDAR)](https://lab-idar.gatech.edu/).

-Prior to that, I received my Bachelor's degree in Automation (Systems and Controls), School of Information and Science Engineering, Northeastern University, China in 2018.
+Prior to that, I received an M.S. also in [Electrical and Computer Engineering](https://www.ece.gatech.edu/) from Georgia Tech in 2020 and a B.Eng. in Automation from [Northeastern University (China)](http://english.neu.edu.cn/) in 2018.

 My research interests center around planning, control and optimization for manipulation and legged locomotion, especially in: